craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Bottle of Antibiotic
 Tiny (3), 2 Action Cost (UNPACK > INJEST or FEED)
+Creation:
+	- 1 Watch spent at 16+ Alchemy or Herbalism
+	- Tools with *CONTAIN*, *CHEMISTRY* - *CONTAIN* Tool is consumed
+	- 1x "Healing Materials"

 INJEST: You consume the contents of the bottle.
 You resolve all stacks of the 'Infected' [[Ailment]].